Litauen/docs.bannerlordmodding.lt/gauntletui/mission_views.md

     This was done to prevent leaks and inconsistent behaviors.

-MissionView.OnMissionScreenInitialize() does not have access to the MissionScreen anymore.
-(Crash on base.MissionScreen.AddLayer(layer);)

 Create your screen in the OnBehaviorInitialize(), it is possible to access base.MissionScreen there.

-Add [DefaultView] to you CustomMissionView:
+Add [DefaultView] tag to your CustomMissionView:

 ``` cs
 [DefaultView]